Guglielmo Marconi: Titanic

+Before the Titanic disaster, the value of maritime wireless had already been demonstrated in the 1909 rescue following the collision between RMS Republic and SS Florida off Nantucket.
+Republic carried Marconi wireless equipment, and its operator Jack Binns sent repeated CQD distress calls that helped bring rescue ships to the scene and saved more than 1,500 people.

-The role played by Marconi Co. wireless in maritime rescues raised public awareness of the value of radio and brought fame to Marconi, particularly the sinking of RMS Titanic on 15 April 1912 and RMS Lusitania on 7 May 1915.
+The role played by Marconi Co. wireless in maritime rescues raised public awareness of the value of radio, especially after the sinking of RMS Titanic on 15 April 1912 and RMS Lusitania on 7 May 1915.

 RMS Titanic radio operators Jack Phillips and Harold Bride were not employed by the White Star Line but by the Marconi International Marine Communication Company.
 After the sinking of the ocean liner, survivors were rescued by the RMS Carpathia of the Cunard Line.
-Carpathia took a total of 17 minutes to both receive and decode the SOS signal sent by Titanic.
-There was a distance of 93km (58 miles) between the two ships.
+There was a distance of 93 km (58 miles) between the two ships.
 When Carpathia docked in New York, Marconi went aboard with a reporter from The New York Times to talk with Bride, the surviving operator.
-After this incident, Marconi gained popularity and became more recognised for his contributions to the field of radio and wireless technology.
+The disaster increased public recognition of Marconi's wireless system and of its importance for maritime safety.

-On 18 June 1912, Marconi gave evidence to the Court of Inquiry into the loss of Titanic regarding the marine telegraphy's functions and the procedures for emergencies at sea.
-Britain's Postmaster-General summed up, referring to the Titanic disaster: "Those who have been saved, have been saved through one man, Mr. Marconi ... and his marvellous invention."
+On 18 June 1912, Marconi gave evidence to the British Wreck Commissioner's Inquiry into the loss of Titanic regarding the functions of marine wireless telegraphy and procedures for emergencies at sea.
+Britain's Postmaster-General, Herbert Samuel, summed up the perceived importance of wireless communication in the disaster: "Those who have been saved, have been saved through one man, Mr Marconi ... and his marvellous invention."

 Marconi was offered free passage on Titanic before she sank, but had taken Lusitania three days earlier.
 As his daughter Degna later explained, he had paperwork to do and preferred the public stenographer aboard that vessel.